An extended method for Statistical Signal Characterization using moments and cumulants, as a fast and accurate pre-processing stage of simple ANNs applied to the recognition of pattern alterations in pulse-like waveforms: Discussion and conclusion

-The results of \figs{fig:PSens_Sinc}, \numfig{fig:PSens_Gauss}, and \numfig{fig:PSens_Chirp} show that the class recognition or classification process is more sensitive to the `extended' part of the ESSC parameters than the original 4-parameter SSC method.
-Besides, we can conclude from the ReliefF values of \fig{fig:ReliefF} that all 30 parameters are relevant in the discrimination signal process of the proposed examples.
-Nevertheless, the most relevant parameters differ from one waveform to other, and all the parameters contribute to a general waveform recognition procedure.
-On the other hand, if the recognition procedure of a waveform is not successful, we can extend even more the method and increase the number of ESSC parameters by adding higher order moments, cumulants, derivatives, or integrals, to improve the accuracy of such a procedure.\\
+We present the performance measurement of an MLP network with ESSC feature extraction in \sect{sec:res_ex-pr} for the proposed pattern-recognition problems (\sects{sec:mathapp} and \numsect{sec:app_ESSC_ANN}, and \figs{fig:Sinc_fil}, \numfig{fig:Gauss_fil}, and \numfig{fig:Chirp_fil}) under various SNR conditions.
+From the Confusion Matrix (CM) results in \figs{fig:CM_Sinc}, \numfig{fig:CM_Gauss}, and \numfig{fig:CM_Chirp}, we see that the recognition performance decreases as the noise level increases, as expected.
+The ESSC methodology shows an excellent performance under an acceptable SNR of $25\un{dB}$.
+Additionally, such good performance is observed at SNR levels above $20\un{dB}$ for the Sinc-pulse (see \fig{fig:CM_Sinc}) and above $15\un{dB}$ for the Chirp-pulse (where the waveforms exhibit frequency modulation, see \fig{fig:CM_Chirp}).
+Nevertheless, the Gaussian-pulse recognition problem presents similar waveforms across classes (see \fig{fig:Gauss_fil}); thus, the discrimination process is challenging for the method, and performance decreases rapidly at SNR levels below $15\un{dB}$ (see \fig{fig:CM_Gauss}).\\ We studied the relevance of each ESSC parameter using the ReliefF MATLAB{\circledR} function.
+The values shown in \fig{fig:ReliefF} indicate that all 30 parameters are relevant to the discrimination signal process in the proposed examples.
+Nevertheless, the most relevant parameters differ from one waveform to another, and all the parameters contribute to a general waveform recognition procedure.
+On the other hand, if the recognition procedure for a waveform fails, we can further extend the method by increasing the number of ESSC parameters and adding higher-order moments, cumulants, derivatives, or integrals to improve (in principle) its accuracy.\\

-Finally, we found the proposed ESSC method (with 30 parameters or a more extended version) as an appropriate and very-fast tool for pre-processing and discriminating waveforms in pattern-recognition problems, particularly when the computational capabilities are limited.
+Summarizing, we conclude that the proposed ESSC pre-processing technique (with 30 parameters or a further extended version) comprises a systematic and fast feature extraction method, which can be used as the input procedure for an MLP network in pattern-recognition problems, operating significantly faster and with accuracy comparable to a DL network at practical SNR level conditions, which is particularly useful when the computational capabilities are limited.